-Day after day, it’s becoming easier to realize that IoT has been transforming the way manufacturers identify and solve problems on the plant floor.
-And one of the most important partners to achieve this goal is wireless solutions (such as wi-fi, 3g 4g, and5g connections).
-After that, all the features of connected devices have been developing a fantastic job to increase productivity, reduce costs and make the life of OEMs easier on this matter.
+Day after day, it’s becoming easier to realize that IoT has been transforming the way manufacturers identify and solve problems on the shop floor.
+And one of the most important partners to achieve this goal is wireless solutions (such as wi-fi, 3g 4g, and 5g connections).
+After that, all the features of connected devices have been developing a fantastic job to increase productivity, reduce costs and make the life of machine builders easier on this matter.

 For them (and of course, their customers), decision making for machine maintenance is often based on a reactive, not proactive attitude.
 This means that hours or days are lost on both sides when a problem occurs, especially in a more distant factory.
 The above case is quite common and happens in most relationships between factories and OEMs.
 And this can become a real headache.
 But there are a few options to avoid this problem.